-I am working on more videos this years to showcase our horses for sale...Ann Ellis, one of our clients got me started with a great little camera, "Flip."
-For that nudge in the right direction I'am very thankful that she shared Flip video with me. ...If you need something easy to work with & fantastic software, user friendly try the "Flip" camera.
-They are exceptional, reasonably priced, super user friendly.
-I think it is an exceptional value for the money.
-I am having fun & soon will have more videos online, visit us at Youtube & www.equine.com Also, visit our website video page for previews of what you can expect from our horse training program & horses for sale and/or sold thru our videos.
+I am working on more videos this years to showcase our horses for sale...Ann Ellis, one of our clients got me started with a great little, simple camera.
+From that nudge in the right direction I'am very thankful that she encouraged me to create videos....
+I am having fun with theses projects & soon will have more videos online.
+Also, visit our website video page for previews of what you can expect from our horse training program & horses for sale and/or sold thru our videos.

 This is our reputation:

 WE ARE UNIQUE:

 Working Ranch setting, we sell ranch horses, train horses,work cattle, train students.
 Our mares are turned out, the babies grow up outside.
 Our program gives horses a well balanced life, they are not penned up in a stall.
 Those in training get 25-27 days of riding each month: outside miles and arena exercises.